TypeStrong/ts-node/README.md

 ### `SyntaxError`

-Any error that is not a `TSError` is from node.js (e.g. `SyntaxError`), and cannot be fixed by TypeScript or `ts-node`.
+Any error that is not a `TSError` is from node.js (e.g. `SyntaxError`), and cannot be fixed by TypeScript or ts-node.
 These are bugs in your code or configuration.

 #### Unsupported JavaScript syntax